 The main question of the work should be very concisely stated and the final conclusions of the study may be presented in a short “Conclusions” section, which may stand alone or form a subsection of a Discussion or Results and Discussion section(s).

 Submit your text in DOC format.
 Do not embed figures or tables in this document.
 These should be submitted as separate files.

 Tables should be created with a word processor and saved in either DOC or RTF format.
 Do not embed tables in your text.
 Tables should be on separate pages and saved as one file in DOC format.

 To ensure the highest print quality, the figures must be submitted in either TIF or EPS format according to the following minimum resolutions:

-Ethical issues (including plagiarism, misconduct, data fabrication, falsification, double publication or redundancy) must completely considered by the authors.
+Ethical issues (including plagiarism, misconduct, data fabrication, falsification, double publication or redundancy) must be completely considered by the authors.

-Authors reporting experimental studies on human subjects must include a statement of assurance at the end of the manuscript which address; (1) informed consent was obtained from each patient enrolled in the study and (2) the study protocol conforms to the ethical guidelines of the 1975 Declaration of Helsinki as reflected in a priori approval by the institution's human research committee.
-In studies involving animal experimentation, provide assurance that all animals received humane care according to the criteria outlined in the "Guide for the Care and Use of Laboratory Animals" prepared by the National Academy of Sciences and published by the National Institutes of Health (NIH publication 86-23 revised 1985) and the general care of the experimental animals used for this study was conducted in compliance with the Animal Welfare Act (http://www.nap.edu/openbook.php?record_id=5140&page=114).
+Authors reporting experimental studies on human subjects must include a statement of assurance at the end of the manuscript that addresses; (1) informed consent was obtained from each patient enrolled in the study and (2) the study protocol conforms to the ethical guidelines of the 1975 Declaration of Helsinki as reflected in a priori approval by the institution's human research committee.
+Studies involving animal experimentation, provide assurance that all animals received humane care according to the criteria outlined in the "Guide for the Care and Use of Laboratory Animals" prepared by the National Academy of Sciences and published by the National Institutes of Health (NIH publication 86-23 revised 1985) and the general care of the experimental animals used for this study was conducted in compliance with the Animal Welfare Act (http://www.nap.edu/openbook.php?record_id=5140&page=114).